Acyclotopes and Tocyclotopes: Introduction

-Signed graphs represent root systems as follows.\footnote{ This correspondence is one reason to leave out positive loops and loose edges when building the incidence matrix; neither play a role in our work. } As in the (unsigned) graph case, we can define an incidence matrix; the precise definitions can be found in \Cref{sec:signedacyclotopes}, see also \Cref{fig:orientededges}.
-An \Def{incidence matrix} of a given signed graph $\sgraph$ with $n$ nodes and $m$ edges is an $n \times m$ matrix $\bA_\sgraph$ whose column corresponding to the edge $e$ equals \begin{itemize} \item $\be_j - \be_k$ or $\be_k - \be_j$ if $e = (jk)$ is a positive link, \item $\be_j + \be_k$ or $-\be_k - \be_j$ if $e = (jk)$ is a negative link, \item $\be_j$ if $e$ is a halfedge at $j$, \item $2 \be_j$ or $-2 \be_j$ if $e$ is a negative loop at $j$. \end{itemize} The choices in the above list correspond to choosing a biorientation of $\sgraph$, in analogy with $\bA_\graph$ depending on an orientation of $\graph$.
-In both cases, the combinatorial and arithmetic data we will compute are independent of the chosen (bi-)orientation.
-Hence a subset of roots of type A is captured by a graph consisting of links with all positive signature; in order to encode subsets of type D we need to add links with negative signs, for type B we introduce halfedges and for type C we use negative loops.
+Signed graphs represent root systems as follows.\footnote{ This correspondence is one reason to leave out positive loops and loose edges when building the incidence matrix; neither play a role in our work. } As in the (unsigned) graph case, we can define an incidence matrix; the precise definitions can be found in \Cref{sec:signedacyclotopes}; see also \Cref{fig:orientededges}.
+An \Def{incidence matrix} of a given signed graph $\sgraph$ with $n$ nodes and $m$ edges is an $n \times m$ matrix $\bA_\sgraph$ whose column corresponding to the edge $e$ equals \begin{itemize} \item $\be_j - \be_k$ or $\be_k - \be_j$ if $e$ is a positive link with endpoints $j$ and $k$, \item $\be_j + \be_k$ or $-\be_k - \be_j$ if $e$ is a negative link with endpoints $j$ and $k$, \item $\be_j$ if $e$ is a halfedge at $j$, \item $2 \be_j$ or $-2 \be_j$ if $e$ is a negative loop at $j$. \end{itemize} The choices in the above list correspond to choosing a biorientation of $\sgraph$, in analogy with $\bA_\graph$ depending on an orientation of $\graph$.
+In both cases, the combinatorial and arithmetic data that we will compute are independent of the chosen (bi-)orientation.
+Hence, a subset of roots of type A is captured by a graph consisting of links with all positive signature.
+In order to encode subsets of type D we need to add links with negative signs, for type B we introduce halfedges and for type C we use negative loops.
 Note that we will also consider signed graphs with halfedges and loops, which correspond to encoding a subset of roots of type B and C.

-Parallel to the graphic case, we define the \Def{acyclotope} corresponding to $\sgraph$ as the zonotope $\Zono(\bA_\sgraph)$.
-Zaslavsky's original definition of the acyclotope in \cite[Section 4]{zaslavskyorientationsignedgraphs} is slightly different: it is a centrally symmetric version, which is homothetic to our definition (a translation of the second dilate).
+Parallel to the graphic case, we define the \Def{acyclotope} corresponding to a signed graph $\sgraph$ as the zonotope $\Zono(\bA_\sgraph)$.
+Zaslavsky's original definition of the acyclotope in \cite[Section 4]{zaslavskyorientationsignedgraphs} is slightly different: it is a centrally symmetric version, which is homothetic to our definition as it is a translation of the second dilate.
 We chose the above definition because it features more natural arithmetic properties and specializes to the case of unsigned graphs.